-A child with autism may spend hours on end arranging toys instead of playing with them.
+An autistic child may spend hours on end arranging toys instead of playing with them.
 Repetitive behavior may also involve obsessions or preoccupations with certain objects or the reciting of intricate details of a particular subject matter.

 Other repetitive behaviors can cause physical harm.
 These behaviors include: